UBS, global growth worries send European shares into the red

 Oil prices, Asian shares and U.S. equity futures also fell after the International Monetary Fund trimmed its global growth forecasts and a survey showed increasing pessimism among business chiefs as the rich and powerful gather at the World Economic Forum in Davos, Switzerland.

-A bright spot was German fashion house Hugo Boss (BOSSn.DE) which predicted more expansion this year after it saw sales growth pick up at the end of 2018.
+A bright spot was German fashion house Hugo Boss which predicted more expansion this year after it saw sales growth pick up at the end of 2018.
+(Reporting by Julien Ponthus Editing by Keith Weir)